Murder of James Curran: Christmas incident

 In a Dublin pub shortly after Christmas 2004, Curran witnessed Bernard Dempsey and "his associates taking an envelope of cash from members of a well-known heroin dealing gang".
 Dempsey was a former local Provisional IRA commander turned "election activist" for Sinn Féin's Aengus Ó Snodaigh.
 In response to this, Curran, "who had personal experience of the damage heroin had done to his local community ... began shouting down the bar at Dempsey - 'Here, I'll buy you a pint.
 This is not drug money.
 This is clean money'".
 This infuriated Dempsey.

 Green Lizard pub

-On 3 April 2005, Mr Curran was enjoying himself at a karaoke while having a pint a stone's throw from his family home.
-That night Dempsey was also present and when his attempts to intimidate Mr Curran into leaving the pub failed he left himself only to return moments later with a handgun.
+On 3 April 2005, Curran was enjoying himself at a karaoke event while having a pint a short distance from his family home.
+That night Dempsey was also present and, when his attempts to intimidate Curran into leaving the pub failed, he left himself only to return moments later with a handgun.
 Dempsey walked up meters behind Curran - who was sitting at a table with Dempsey's sister in Green Lizard pub - and leaning on an associate's shoulder to aim his weapon, he shot him three times through the back of the head in full view of customers.
 He then gestured to the crowd of shocked onlookers with his gun, and walked out of the pub as calmly as he had walked up to his victim moments before.